-Since 2015, the PV remuneration tariffs for ground-mounted solar arrays in Germany are determined via auctions in the pay-as-bid process (see above).
+Since 2015, the remuneration tariffs for ground-mounted solar arrays in the pay-as-bid process (see above) have been determined via auctions.
 One exception was the auction in December 2015, during which the uniform pricing model was tested.
 In the case of uniform pricing, the highest bid to which overhead is applied is the award value for all successful bids by participants.
 The new installation rate is controlled by the total rated power tendered in the case of wind.
 In 2015, three test auction rounds were conducted with a total capacity of 500 MW.
-A total of 400 MW is being tendered in 2016.
+A total of 400 MW are being tendered in 2016.
 The 2017 EEG stipulates tenders totalling 600 MW annually, which is twice the originally intended 300 MW for 2017.
+Furthermore, cross-border participation in other EU member states' tenders is to be introduced with immediate effect.
+This shall allow foreign project developers to participate in German auctions and vice versa.